Liz Feldman: Career

 In 2020, Feldman won the WGA Award for Best Episodic Comedy for the pilot episode of Dead to Me.
-In 2021, she was again nominated for a Writers Guild Award for Episodic Comedy, and the show received three SAG Nominations that year.
+In 2021, she was again nominated for a Writers Guild Award for Episodic Comedy, and the show received three Screen Actors Guild Award nominations Nominations that year.
 Feldman was also named to The Hollywood Reporters "50 Most Powerful LGBTQ Players in Hollywood" list.
 The final season of Dead to Me aired in November 2022.
 Christina Applegate was nominated for a Critics Choice Award and a Screen Actors Guild Award for Outstanding Actress in a Comedy Series.

 In May 2022, Feldman announced her second show under her multi-year overall deal with Netflix: No Good Deed.
 The show is a dark comedy about one family selling their house, and the three families desperately trying to buy it.
 In this high-pressure environment, mysteries and truths unravel, and cracks are exposed.
 Feldman executive produces alongside Will Ferrell, Jessica Elbaum and Brittney Segal of Gloria Sanchez Productions, Christie Smith, and directing producer Silver Tree.
-No Good Deed dropped on Netflix on December 12th 2024, spending its first weeks in the Netflix top three shows in the U.S. Feldman reunites with Linda Cardellini on the show, which also stars Lisa Kudrow, Ray Romano and Luke Wilson, Denis Leary, O-T Fagbenle, Teyonah Parris, Abbi Jacobson and Poppy Liu.
+No Good Deed dropped on Netflix on December 12, 2024, spending its first weeks in the Netflix top three shows in the U.S. Feldman reunites with Linda Cardellini on the show, which also stars Lisa Kudrow, Ray Romano and Luke Wilson, Denis Leary, O-T Fagbenle, Teyonah Parris, Abbi Jacobson and Poppy Liu.
 No Good Deed was included on Deadline's "The 7 Best Shows to Stream in December 2024."

-In 2025, Feldman will launch her new podcast alongside Jessi Klein, HERE TO MAKE FRIENDS.
-The show will focus on making new and meaningful friendships as an adult, with Feldman and Klein inviting on guests that they would like to befriend.